siddharthzs654/filter_gsoc_organizations/README.md

 File newone contains the names of organizations which have participated for the first time in gsoc last year.
 File allyear contains the names of organizations which have participated continously in all recent years.
 ```

+### I got it!
+File names sucks
+> Contribute by suggesting a better name